Fairfax Pastor Accused of Abuse - Maryland Injury Lawyers Blog

 Pastor Tommy Shelton is now free on $80,000 bond and the Judge required that he stay in Virginia.
 The Washington Post also reports that Shelton was previously accused of molesting boys at a church in the 1980's in Illinois.
 He was not criminally in Ill. because of the statute of limitations.
 In Virginia, apparently there is no statute of limitations for such sexual crimes.

 Individuals who are sexually abused by a pastor, teacher, priest or anyone else in an authoritative position should consider consulting with an attorney.
 The civil justice system may allow such individuals to bring a lawsuit against such individuals for assault, batter, negligence and other legal causes of action relating to sexual abuse.
 Furthermore, the entity that hires an individual who abuses his or her position of authority can be held legally accountable for negligent hiring.
 Thus a lawsuit can possibly be brought against the church or school rather than just against the individual.

-If you are the victim of sexual abuse, please consider calling 888-213-8140 and speaking to an attorney for a confidential, free consultation about what your options are.
+If you are the victim of sexual abuse, please consider calling (888) 213-8140 and speaking to a personal injury attorney at Goldberg Finnegan for a confidential, free consultation about what your options are.